 Generative AI transforms marketing by producing content tailored to audience segments, optimising campaign performance, and managing social channels with real-time feedback.
 It empowers marketers to be more responsive, data-driven, and creative.

-Limitations of generative AI models
+limitations of generative AI models

 Despite its immense potential, generative AI faces several critical challenges that business leaders must navigate to realise its full value.
 These limitations can impact everything from system reliability to ethical adoption across organisations.